clarkb21/School_District_Analysis/README.md

 - Because of the way I updated the data, only data from Thomas High School would be affected.
 - All other schools data remained untouched, so the data would not change.

+- Replacing scores for 9th graders at Thomas High School with "Not a Number" removes those scores from future calculations.
+Those scores are ignored rather than placing zeros, which would greatly impact the average scores.

+### Impact of Replacing 9th Grade Scores